-Yankees Magazine has served as the team's game-day program since its inception in 1980 and has strived to exceed the expectations normally associated with a team-based periodical.
-The second ever Spanish-language issue of Yankees Magazine En Español continues the publication's dedication to serve its loyal readers in new and engaging ways.
-The magazine can be purchased online at www.yankees.com/publications and www.yankeesbeisbol.com or by phone at (800) GO-YANKS (800-469-2657).
+For the first time, a special Hispanic Heritage Month supplement in Spanish has been included in the September edition of Yankees Magazine, the club's official game-day program.
+Yankees Magazine has served as the team's official game-day program since 1980 and has strived to exceed the expectations normally associated with a team-based periodical.
+The unique September edition of Yankees Magazine continues the publication's dedication to serve its loyal readers in new and engaging ways.
+The magazine can be purchased online at www.yankees.com/publications and www.yankeesbeisbol.com/publicaciones or by phone at (800) GO-YANKS [800-469-2657].

 Additional on-field ceremonies will see the Yankees celebrate the "Little Yankees" from the youth International Baseball League, the New York League of Puerto Rican Women and the ninth annual Hispanic Heritage Month Community Achievement Awards, which recognizes those who proudly serve the residents of the Bronx in the areas of the arts (Glenda Ifill of the Kips Bay Boys & Girls Club), athletics (Aureo Cardona of the Sports Foundation), business (Stephen Stritch of the Mercy Center), education (Ramon Gonzalez of MS 223) and social responsibility (Fabio Cotza of Safe Horizon).

 Since mid-August, the Yankees Spanish-language Twitter and Instagram accounts have participated in a special Hispanic Heritage Month ticket giveaway contest.
 Select fans have won tickets this season to home games during the month of September by posting a picture showcasing their "Yankees Pride" using #YankeesHHM.
 For more information on the contest and to participate while still applicable, please visit the Twitter and Instagram accounts listed below.